-Through the 27 years and 2,300 games of my officiating career, I’ve accumulated insights, notions and generalizations I didn’t have before which I can trace back to having been an official — skills for a lifetime both major and minor.
+Through three decades and nearly 3,000 games of my officiating career, I’ve accumulated insights, notions and generalizations I didn’t have before which I can trace back to having been an official — skills for a lifetime both major and minor.

 Becoming an instructor and assessor had the effect of accelerating the process because, in those capacities, I had the additional responsibility of explaining what I learned from others.
 While I would not suggest the process is over, I recently reflected on and tried to put into some concrete, coherent form what those lessons are.
 In doing so, I realized that many had far-reaching implications beyond the field.